lroe/Malayalam-Dataset-Collection-Platform/README.md

 A MySQL database is used to store user information, including username, password, and the number of texts translated.
 Users can translate English text and track their progress through their scores.

 English texts are uploaded to a central database and displayed randomly for translation.
+The translated content will be stored in a seperate table.

+Users can review the translated content by upvoting/downvoting to make sure the content is accurate.

 This platform aims to enhance the quality and availability of Malayalam datasets by encouraging user participation in translation tasks.